-Now that Gnome has a feature to toggle between dark and light color schemes on the fly from the quick settings menu, it would be nice to make vim respect these color scheme changes.
-I've tested it on Fedora 39 with Gnome 45.
+Now that Gnome has a feature to toggle between dark and light color schemes on the fly, it would be nice to make vim take that into account and switch it's theme accordingly.
+I'm using tmux for my multiplexer, which makes it easier to achieve this.
+In short, the steps are:

 I'm using Lucius theme for vim.
 The trick boils down to doing a system call to gsettings get org.gnome.desktop.interface color-scheme